q3769/conseq4j/README.md

 ConcurrentSequencer conseq = Conseq.newBuilder().consistentHasher(myConsistentHasher).build();
 ```

-A default conseq has unbounded (`Integer.MAX_VALUE`) capacities.
+By default, a conseq has unbounded (`Integer.MAX_VALUE`) capacities.
 The capacities refer to

 1. the conseq's maximum count of concurrent executors
 2. each executor's task queue size (See JDK [Javadoc](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/LinkedBlockingQueue.html#LinkedBlockingQueue-int-) on capacity of a bounded `BlockingQueue`)